anko/objerve/readme.markdown

 The path can contain `objerve.each`, which will match any Array index at that position.

 Works inside listener callbacks.
-If you add a listener for the same path inside a callback for that path, the new listener will also be called with the same change.
+If inside a listener you add a new listener that matches the same path, the new listener will also be called with this same change.

 ## `objerve.removeListener(obj, path, callback)`